KevinLeekley/SOFlow/README.md

 Below is an example of both the `Game Event Log` and `Game Event` error logging in action:

 <p align="center"><img src="https://i.imgur.com/2tNlx7C.gif"></p>

+# Additional Features

+Each feature listed here will have example scenes and assets explaining and demonstrating how they work within Unity itself.
+These examples can be found under : Assets/Code/Scripts/SOFlow/Examples

+- `Audio Source` sharing through `Scriptable Objects`.
+- `Camera` sharing through `Scriptable Objects`.
+- Screen resolution tracking.
+- Fading and data lerping using `Fadables` and `Faders`.
+- `Managed Components`, a more controlled form of updating components vs directly using `Update()`.
+- Simple motion of objects using the `Basic Motion` component.